CodeYourFuture/syllabus/docs/node/week-2/homework.md

 In that repository you will find a task to create a Chat Server.

-To complete the homework you should:
+To complete the coursework you should:

 1. Fork the repository
 2. Complete the tasks